MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/reference/Xrm-Navigation/openForm.md

 <td>successCallback</td>
 <td>Function</td>
 <td>No</td>
-<td>The function executes as follows:
-<ul><li>When opening an entity form to display an existing record, the function executes when the entity form is displayed.</li>
+<td>A function to execute when the entity form or quick create form is displayed.
-<li>When opening an entity form for new record or opening a quick create form, the function executes when you save data in the form to create new record.</li></ul>
 This function is passed an object as a parameter.
 The object has a <b>savedEntityReference</b> property with the following properties to identify the record displayed or created:
 <ul>
 <li><b>entityType</b>: The logical name of the entity.</li>
 <li><b>id</b>: A string representation of a GUID value for the record.</li>
 <li><b>name</b>: The primary attribute value of the record displayed or created.</li></ul>

-<b>NOTE</b>: On [Unified Interface](/dynamics365/get-started/whats-new/customer-engagement/new-in-july-2017-update#unified-interface-framework-for-new-apps), the <b>successCallback</b> function will be executed only if you are opening a quick create form or opening an entity form in a new window.
+<b>NOTE</b>: On [Unified Interface](/dynamics365/get-started/whats-new/customer-engagement/new-in-july-2017-update#unified-interface-framework-for-new-apps), the <b>successCallback</b> function will be executed only if you are opening a quick create form.
 </td>
 </tr>
 <tr>